sophiekaymiller/universal-cpa-review-static-site/_products/far.md

   exam study resource.
 The Universal CPA Review Online Test Bank is a brand-new supplement in studying for the Uniform CPA Exam.
-Our FAR test bank includes over 1,500 multiple choice practice questions that come with detailed answer rationales, as well as 65 task-based simulations to better prepare you for test day. '
+Our FAR test bank includes over 1,500 multiple choice practice questions that come with detailed answer rationales, as well as 65 task-based simulations to better prepare you for test day.
+Try your free trial today! '
 thumbnail: "/assets/images/icons/products/far.svg"
 features:
 - '1,500 Multiple choice FAR questions that replicate the CPA exam. '